-- 1 teaspoon of lemon juice
+- 1 tsp fresh lemon juice

-- ½ teaspoon of Kosher salt
+- 1/2 tsp Kosher salt

-- ¼ teaspoon of onion powder
+- 1/4 tsp onion powder

-- 1 teaspoon of Dijon mustard
+- 1 tsp Dijon mustard

-- ¼ teaspoon of hot sauce (optional)
+- 1/4 tsp hot sauce (optional)

-- Place blender all the way in, so the blades are touching the bottom of the vessel.
+Place blender all the way in, so the blades are touching the bottom of the vessel.

-- Will keep in the fridge for up to 1 week.
+Continue, gently moving up and down, until thick.
+Will keep in the fridge for up to one week.